On This Page[Hide][Show]

 The SSA bases all its disability decisions on a published list of disorders known as the Blue Book.
 While dysautonomia is not listed, various body systems related to your symptoms are.
 Your doctor must document how your condition affects your daily life and ability to work.
 For instance, POTS symptoms can make physical activity difficult, thereby limiting job opportunities.
 Comprehensive and detailed medical records will help qualify you for benefits.

-Is POTS a Disability?
-Request a Free Case Evaluation
+Request a Free Case Evaluation with a National Disability Law Firm